CJLST/FiducialXSFWK/README.md

 ## Pipeline Submission

-The full analysis pipeline can be executed in batch mode using HTCondor with the provided submission script `sub_pipeline.sub`.
+The full analysis pipeline can be executed in batch mode using HTCondor with the provided submission script `sub_pipeline_22_23.sub`.

-This submission script runs `pipeline_Martina.py`, which performs the complete workflow including template and coefficient generation, datacard creation, fitting, plotting, and optional upload to a web area.
+This submission script runs `run_pipeline_22_23.py`, which performs the complete workflow including template and coefficient generation, datacard creation, fitting, plotting, and optional upload to a web area.
 Input options such as observable name, binning, and year are specified in a separate `input_args.txt` file, avoiding hardcoded arguments in the scripts.

 ### Environment Setup